CoSMoMVPA/CoSMoMVPA/doc/source/cimec2016_intro.rst

 Haxby2001 dataset
 -----------------
 This dataset is used for assignments which will count towards the student's grade for the course.

-More information will be added soon.
+It contains data from five participants in the original study by Haxby et al [; for details see the README file.

+Download link: `Haxby 2001 et al data GLM data <haxby2001-glm-v0.1.zip>`_

 Links
 -----